uboslinux/ubos-docs/sphinx/developers/toyapps.rst

   package a real web application for UBOS.
 * "Glad-I-Was-Here" is a slightly more complex "guestbook" web application that uses a MySQL database to store the guestbook entries.
 We use it to illustrate how to package web apps that use a database.
-It comes in two versions: one implemented in PHP, and one in Java.
+It comes in three versions: one implemented in PHP with a MySQL backend, one implemented in PHP with a Postgresql backend, and one in Java with a MySQL backend.

 You may want to read through the documentation for these apps in this sequence: